retifrav/rclone-rc-web-gui/README.md

 - the GUI feels a bit overloaded and has several non-functioning controls;
 - transfers list has no sorting, so its elements "jump" one position to another on every view update.

-So my goal was to improve these points.
-Although cancelling a transfer turned out to be the [issue](https://github.com/retifrav/rclone-rc-web-gui/issues/4) that originates in the `rclone` itself.
+So my goal was to improve these points. ~~Although cancelling a transfer turned out to be the [issue](https://github.com/retifrav/rclone-rc-web-gui/issues/4) that originates in the `rclone` itself.~~

-At the same time, the nice-looking part had the lowest priority for me, so expect the GUI to be very basic.
+Having a fancy GUI was/is the lowest priority for me, so expect the GUI to be very basic.
+Perhaps one could even say not basic but clean and simple.

 ## How to use it